Skip to main content

 Polish duo Hania Rani and Dobrawa Czocher, the youngest female composer duo signed to Deutsche Grammophon, present their new album, Inner Symphonies on Friday 2 December.
 Manchester’s symphony orchestra The Hallé also open the Christmas season with the glowing melodies of Tchaikovsky’s greatest ballet score, The Sleeping Beauty, on Friday 2 December.

 Maximo Park frontman Paul Smith takes over Sage One for a one-off afternoon of solo songs and surprises with some special guests and hand-picked support acts on Saturday 3 December.
-On the same day, multi-award-winning folk musician Eliza Carthy MBE celebrated her 30th career anniversary earlier this year with the release of ‘Queen Of The Whirl’ which she brings to Sage Gateshead with her band The Restitution.
+On the same day, multi-award-winning folk musician Eliza Carthy MBE celebrated her 30th career anniversary earlier this year with the release of ‘Queen Of The Whirl’ which she brings to The Glasshouse with her band The Restitution.
 For an extra special day, those that book tickets for both shows will receive a £ 10 discount.

 Hailed as ‘The Start of Christmas’ for many, Kate Rusby brings her humour and storytelling to Sage One on Thursday 15 December.